-TAG Oil may incur significant delays, costs and liabilities as a result of federal, provincial and local environmental, health and safety requirements other governmental regulations that may be changed from time to time in response to economic and political conditions.
-These laws and regulations may require TAG Oil to obtain a variety of permits or other authorizations governing its air emissions, water discharges, waste disposal or other environmental impacts associated with drilling, producing and other operations; regulate the sourcing and disposal of water used in the drilling, fracturing and completion processes; limit or prohibit drilling activities in certain areas and on certain protected areas; require remedial action to prevent or mitigate pollution from former operations such as plugging abandoned wells; and/or impose substantial liabilities for spills, pollution or failure to comply with regulatory filings.
+TAG Oil may incur significant delays, costs and liabilities as a result of federal, provincial and local environmental, health and safety requirements and other governmental regulations that may be changed from time to time in response to economic and political conditions.
+These laws and regulations may require TAG Oil to obtain a variety of permits or other authorizations governing its air emissions, water discharges, waste disposal or other environmental impacts associated with drilling, producing and other operations; regulate the sourcing and disposal of water used in the drilling, fracturing and completion processes; limit or prohibit drilling activities in certain areas and on certain protected areas; require remedial action to prevent or mitigate pollution from former operations such as plugging abandoned wells; or impose substantial liabilities for spills, pollution or failure to comply with regulatory filings.

 In addition, these laws and regulations may restrict the rate of oil, NGLs or natural gas production.
 These laws and regulations are complex, change frequently and have tended to become increasingly stringent over time.
-Failure to comply with these laws and regulations may result in the assessment of administrative, regulatory, civil and criminal penalties, imposition of cleanup and site restoration costs and liens, the suspension or revocation of necessary permits, licenses and authorizations, the requirement that additional pollution controls be installed and, in some instances, issuance of orders or injunctions limiting or requiring discontinuation of certain operations.
+Failure to comply with these laws and regulations may result in the assessment of administrative, regulatory, civil and criminal penalties, the imposition of cleanup and site restoration costs and liens, the suspension or revocation of necessary permits, licenses and authorizations, the requirement that additional pollution controls be installed and, in some instances, the issuance of orders or injunctions limiting or requiring discontinuation of certain operations.
+The imposition of any of these measures on or against TAG Oil may have a material adverse effect on its business.

-Under certain environmental laws that impose strict as well as joint and several liability, TAG Oil may be required to remediate contaminated properties currently or formerly operated by the Corporation or facilities of third parties that received waste generated by TAG Oil's operations regardless of whether such contamination resulted from the conduct of others or from consequences of TAG Oil's own actions that were in compliance with all applicable laws at the time those actions were taken.
+Under certain environmental laws that impose strict as well as joint and several liability, TAG Oil may be required to remediate contaminated properties currently or formerly operated by the Corporation or the facilities of third parties that received waste generated by TAG Oil's operations regardless of whether such contamination resulted from the conduct of others or from the consequences of TAG Oil's own actions that were in compliance with all applicable laws at the time those actions were taken.
 In addition, claims for damages to persons or property, including natural resources, may result from the environmental, health and safety impacts of TAG Oil's operations.
-In addition, the risk of accidental spills or releases from TAG Oil's operations could expose it to significant liabilities under environmental laws.
-Moreover, public interest in the protection of the environment has increased dramatically in recent years.
+Furthermore, the risk of accidental spills or releases from TAG Oil's operations could expose it to significant liabilities under environmental laws.
+Public interest in the protection of the environment has increased dramatically in recent years.
 The trend of more expansive and stringent environmental legislation and regulations applied to the oil and natural gas industry could continue, resulting in increased costs of doing business and consequently affecting profitability.
-To the extent laws are enacted or other governmental action is taken that restricts drilling or imposes more stringent and costly operating, waste handling, disposal and cleanup requirements, TAG Oil's business, prospects, financial condition or results of operations could be materially adversely affected.
+To the extent laws are enacted or other governmental action is taken that restricts drilling or imposes more stringent and costly operating, waste handling, disposal and clean-up requirements, TAG Oil's business, prospects, financial condition or results of operations could be materially adversely effected.

 TAG Oil has not established a separate reserve fund for the purpose of funding its estimated future environmental, including reclamation and abandonment, obligations.
 As a result, TAG Oil may not be able to satisfy these obligations.
-Any site reclamation or abandonment costs incurred in the ordinary course in a specific period will be funded out of TAG Oil's cash flow from operations.
+Any site reclamation or abandonment costs incurred in the ordinary course of business in a specific period will be funded out of TAG Oil's cash flow from operations.
 If TAG Oil is unable to fully fund the cost of remedying an environmental obligation, it might be required to suspend operations or enter into interim compliance measures pending completion of the required remedy, which could have an adverse effect on TAG Oil's financial condition and results of operations.